sksoumik/programming_notes/README.md

 `synchronized` means that in a multi threaded environment, an object having  `synchronized` method(s)/block(s) does not let two threads to access the `synchronized` method(s)/block(s) of code at the same time.
 This means that one thread can't read while another thread updates it.

+# Why CNN works?

+Cause they try to find patterns in input data.
+Convolutional neural networks work because it's a good extension from the standard deep-learning algorithm.

+Given unlimited resources and money, there is no need for  convolutional because the standard algorithm will also work.
+However,  convolutional is more efficient because it **reduces the number of parameters**.
+The reduction is possible because it takes advantage of **feature locality**.

+# Transfer Learning

+#### One shot vs few shot:

+It's about few/one/zero examples in *transfer learning* to new data after being trained on a dataset that's generally much larger.

+For an example, if you train on a dataset that has a million cat pictures, a million dog pictures, and a million horse pictures, and ask it to  identify cats/dogs/horses, that's normal supervised learning.

+Then you give one example of a crocodile picture (in addition to the  above mentioned millions of cats/dogs/horses) and ask the system to  identify crocodiles, that's one-shot learning.

+#### Zero-Shot Learning

+To me, this is the most interesting sub-field.
+With zero-shot learning, the target is to  classify unseen classes without a single training example.

+How does a machine “learn” without having any data to utilize?

+Think about it this way.
+Can you classify an object without ever seeing it?

+Yes, you can if you have adequate information about its appearance,  properties, and functionality.
+Think back to how you came to understand  the world as a kid.
+You could spot Mars in the night sky after reading  about its color and where it would be that night, or identify the  constellation Cassiopeia from only being told “it’s basically a  malformed ‘W’”.

+According to this year trend in NLP, [Zero shot learning will become more effective](https://blog.floydhub.com/ten-trends-in-deep-learning-nlp/#9-zero-shot-learning-will-become-more-effective).

+A machine utilizes the **metadata** of the images to perform the same task.  **The metadata is nothing but the features associated with the image**.

+#### Knowledge transfer in Transfer Learning (TL)

+In TL (Transfer Learning): "Knowledge" in  is trained **model weights**.

+In NLU (Natural Language Understanding): Knowledge refers to structured data.

 # Sequence modeling (NLP)

 First step is always generating  a vector from text.